Mary I of England: Spanish marriage

 Lord Chancellor Gardiner and the English House of Commons unsuccessfully petitioned Mary to consider marrying an Englishman, fearing that England would be relegated to a dependency of the Habsburgs.
-The marriage was unpopular with the English; Gardiner and his allies opposed it on the basis of patriotism, while Protestants were motivated by a fear of Catholicism.
+The marriage was unpopular with the English; Gardiner and his allies opposed it on the basis of patriotism, while Protestants were motivated by a fear that with the restoration of Catholicism and the arrival of the Spanish King, the Inquisition would come to judge Protestant heretics.
+Many English people knew the stories of the torments and cruelties suffered by the prisoners of the Inquisition, and there were even those "who had suffered from the rack of the inquisitors" themselves.

+It was not just the English who were alarmed by the pending marriage of Mary and Philip.
+France feared an alliance between England and Spain.
+Antoine de Noailles, the French ambassador to England, "threatened war and began immediate intrigues with any malcontents he could find".
+Before Christmas in 1553, anti-Spanish ballads and broadsheets were circulating in the streets of London.

 When Mary insisted on marrying Philip, insurrections broke out.
 Thomas Wyatt the Younger led a force from Kent to depose Mary in favour of Elizabeth, as part of a wider conspiracy now known as Wyatt's rebellion, which also involved the Duke of Suffolk, Lady Jane's father.
 Mary declared publicly that she would summon Parliament to discuss the marriage and if Parliament decided that the marriage was not to the kingdom's advantage, she would refrain from pursuing it.
-On reaching London, Wyatt was defeated and captured.
+Wyatt rallied about 2,500 men in Kent, and his force grew when elements of the government army under the Duke of Norfolk defected to his side.
+However, his delay in besieging Cooling Castle, allowed Mary time to strengthen London's defences and secure the loyalty of its citizens through a speech at the Guildhall.
+When Wyatt advanced on the capital, Ludgate was barred against him, and his army surrendered within sight of the Tower.
+Wyatt was captured.
 Wyatt, the Duke of Suffolk, Lady Jane, and her husband Guildford Dudley were executed.
 Courtenay, who was implicated in the plot, was imprisoned and then exiled.
 Elizabeth, though protesting her innocence in the Wyatt affair, was imprisoned in the Tower of London for two months, then put under house arrest at Woodstock Palace.